kimsejun2000/AzureDRLab/Lab/lab01.md

 1. Verify that the subscription, vault name, and Hyper-V site name are correct and complete the registration.

-1. Switch back to the Azure portal, navigate to the **Site Recovery infrastructure - Hyper-V Hosts** blade, and verify that the **az1010102b-vm1** appears on the list of servers with the **Connected** status.
+1. Switch back to the Azure portal, navigate to the **Site Recovery infrastructure - Hyper-V Hosts** blade, and verify that the **asr-lab-vm1** appears on the list of servers with the **Connected** status.

-1. From the **Site Recovery infrastructure - Hyper-V Hosts** blade, navigate to the **vaultaz1010102b - Site Recovery** blade.
+1. From the **Site Recovery infrastructure - Hyper-V Hosts** blade, navigate to the **vdr-lab-vault-xx - Site Recovery** blade.

-1. From the **vaultaz1010102b - Site Recovery** blade, navigate to the **Prepare Infrastructure** blade and specify the following settings:
+1. From the **vdr-lab-vault-xx - Site Recovery** blade, navigate to the **Prepare Infrastructure** blade and specify the following settings:

     - Protection goal: